evrom/grid-validator/README.md

 Grid Validator validates, previews, and helps debug `grid-template-areas` CSS property values.
 Try it here: [https://gridvalidator.com/]

+## Features
+- checks syntax of property value
+- checks that grid is rectangular
+- checks that grid areas are contiguous and rectangular
+- renders preview of CSS grid

 ## Available Scripts

 In the project directory, you can run: